- By Stephen

 Let’s extrapolate with a 2015/16 Department of Human Services study that showed that 88Million days are lost each year to sick leave costing Australian employers a staggering $33Billion in expenses and lost productivity.

-That means that each sick day costs an employer on average $375.00 per day.
+Hence each sick day costs an employer on average $375.00 per day.

 Green walls and internal garden areas are designed to improve air quality and create a natural calming effect.

-Again, as office spaces are accommodating increasing numbers of contract, freelance and project based staff, as well as flexible working conditions including work from home days, the furniture used in office design must be adaptable.
+As office spaces are accommodating increasing numbers of contract, freelance and project based staff, as well as flexible working conditions including work from home days, the furniture used in office design must be adaptable.

 Coming full circle on our article and creating a comfortable office space and environment for your workforce is essential.